1jour1vin

 originality

-“Castets and Mancin des Palus make up this wine, with its fresh fruit, notes of white flowers, and commendable acidity—deliciously satisfying.”
-It’s one of those wines described as juicy and deep, the kind you finish off in no time. " (La Revue du Vin de France - November 2022).
-A rare and unique cuvée, L'Échappée rescues two great ancestral grape varieties from the Bordeaux region from obscurity.
-Castet, which enjoyed a flourishing period in the Aquitaine vineyards before falling into obscurity following the devastation of phylloxera around 1880.
-Mancin des Palus, which may date back to medieval times and enjoyed a fine reputation in the 18th century, featuring in certain grands crus of Graves and the Médoc!
+“Castets and Mancin des Palus make up this wine with fresh fruit, notes of white flowers, and commendable acidity—delicious beyond measure.”
+It’s one of those wines described as juicy and deep, the kind you finish off in no time. ” (La Revue du Vin de France – November 2022).
+A rare and unique cuvée, L’Échappée rescues two great ancestral grape varieties from the Bordeaux region from obscurity.
+Castet, which enjoyed a period of great success in the Aquitaine vineyards before falling into obscurity following the devastation caused by phylloxera around 1880.
+Mancin des Palus, which may date back to medieval times and enjoyed a stellar reputation in the 18th century, when it was featured in certain grands crus of Graves and the Médoc!
 An incredible story for this cuvée, which is just as remarkable.

-Buy Tire Pé wines at the best prices in a private sale!
+Buy your Tire Pé wines at the best price in a private sale!

 Rated site